 I recently gave a talk as part of a virtual conference describing what is qi gong and how does it work.
-It was obvious that there is a huge and growing interest as people are finding out about what qigong is good for and are experiencing the mental, physical, and performance benefits.
+It was obvious that there is a huge and growing interest as people are finding out what qigong is good for and are experiencing the mental, physical, and performance benefits.
 It’s also helpful that activities like meditation are becoming more acceptable and more common.

 However, it gets a bit fuzzy when people find out that qigong is a meditation, that it typically performed standing, and that you are also moving.
 This became crystal clear to me during the conference when I saw that attendees were still trying to simply understand what qigong is while speakers were diving into topics like the purpose of qigong, qigong exercises, and qigong breathing.